lisette-subset/technical-journal/content/docs/networks/routing/intradomain-routing/02_routing.md

     - LS: O(n^2) algorithm, but may have oscillations
     - DV: convergene time varies (count to infinity problems, may have routing loops)

+Robustness:
+- DV-enabled router can do "black holing" (see:ATT fiasco) by incorrectly advertising a cheap path.

+## RIP - Routing Information Protocol

+- based on DV
+- uses hop distance as the metric
+- distance tables get merged at each step
+- still can suffer from count to infinity problems
+- if no traffic from another node in more than 180secs, marked as dead

+## Open Shortest Path First (OSPF)
+- implementation of link state routing with Dijikstra
+- has support for hierarchy
+    - packets need to go through backbone first
+- a topo map of the whole area is constructed
+- each link considers itself the root node and runs dijikstras
+- network edge weights set by systems administrator based on incentives
+- whenever there's a change, a node broadcast changes to all other routers in AS, not just neightbors
+- link state advertisements
+- 30 mins refresh rate
+- still intradomain, within an autonomous system

 # Sources: